Kiranwaghmare123/PG-DBDA-MAR2024/Day1/Readme.md

 	1. Write a Python script to determine which day recorded the maximum temperature.
 	2. Write a Python script to determine which day recorded the minimum temperature.
 	3. Ensure your script prints the date along with the temperature for both the maximum and minimum temperature days.

+### Interview Questions
+	1. What is meant by “learning” in the context of machine learning?

+	2. What is Machine Learning?
+Give an example.

+	3. List out the types of machine learning.

+	4. What are the differences between supervised and unsupervised learning?

+	5. What is meant by supervised classification?

+	6. Explain supervised learning with an example.

+	7. What do you mean by reinforcement learning?
+!